 The one thing I love more than writing for teens is writing with teens.
-A former high school teacher, I’ve taught writing in a variety of school and community settings.
+A former high school teacher, I’ve taught writing in school and community settings.
 One of the best jobs I ever had was as editor of a girl-generated magazine.
-Currently, I’m on the faculty of the Boston-based creative writing center, GrubStreet, and I direct an exciting new initiative for diverse young writers out of Vermont College of Fine Arts, called the VCFA Young Writers Network.
+Currently, I’m on the faculty of Boston’s GrubStreet, and I direct an exciting new initiative for diverse young writers, the VCFA Young Writers Network.

-If you’re a teen who loves dreaming up stories (or who would like to give it a try), you should check out my upcoming classes!
+If you’re a teen who loves dreaming up stories (or who would like to give it a try), check out my upcoming classes!

 I’m available for book clubs and school visits.

 I love talking about books and writing with people of all ages.
 If your class or book club has read A Psalm for Lost Girls–or you’re planning to–I’d love to speak with you!
-I make in-person visits to schools and book groups in the Boston area and am available by Skype for others.
-(I can help arrange discount book orders for schools too.)
+I make in-person visits to schools, libraries, nonprofits, and book groups in the Boston area and am available by Skype for others.
+I have a sliding fee (and do some free visits) for programs in high-need communities and can help arrange discount book orders too.

 I’m available to lead workshops too.

 I’m an experienced educator and have taught most genres to youth of all skill levels and abilities.
 My approach is highly interactive—lots of sharing, experimenting, and exploring craft ideas through different modes.
 I’d love to design a workshop or series for young people (ages 12 and up) in your school or community.